How to make dinnertime easier without having to use a weekly menu.

 When I’m pressed for time and out of ideas a quick peek at my go-to meal list is usually all I need to get dinner on the table.
 If you do not have a go-to meal list, now is the time to get your family’s input.

 Ask each of them to list their 3 favorite meals.
 Write everything down next to their name so you know who picked what.
-Round your list out by adding a few of your own meals along with some quick last minute options.
+Round your list out by adding a few of your own meals along with some quick last-minute options.

 You now have a go-to meal list!

-Ninja tip: Be sure to always have ingredients on hand for these go-to meals.
+SLCG PRO TIP: Be sure to always have ingredients on hand for these go-to meals.
 This way when you do want to make something on this helpful list you know you have all you need to make any of your options.

 Next time you are lost as to what to make for dinner, just refer to your go-to meal list and you are good to go.
+This list is also great on Birthdays.
+There is nothing more enjoyable than making a favorite meal for the guest of honor.

 Tip #3 Stock your freezer.